 - Interest in examining research questions within a multi-disciplinary (human/physical) team environment.

-A student who receives the master’s degree from UWM must formally reapply for admission to the Graduate School before continuing studies toward the PhD.
+A student who receives a master’s degree from UWM must formally reapply for admission to Graduate School before continuing studies toward the Ph.D.

 Graduate Student Orientation

 All new students are expected to participate in the department orientation program, offered during the week prior to the start of fall classes.
 If a student enters the program in the spring, they must participate in this program during the subsequent fall semester.
 New students will be paired with an experienced student mentor during their first year.
 Instructional opportunities sponsored by the Center for Instruction and Professional Development (CIPD) and the Preparing Future Faculty (PFF) initiative will be offered to all teaching assistants and other interested students enrolled in the doctoral program.

 Minimum degree requirement is 54 graduate credits beyond the bachelor’s degree, at least 27 of which must be earned in residence at UWM with a minimum GPA of 3.0.